Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 3. Lack of Education

-Water scarcity makes it difficult for people to get the education that they need or that they deserve.
+Water scarcity makes it difficult for people to get the education they need or deserve.
 Why?
 Mainly because those children are either too sick to go to school (which we will discuss below) or they are working to help get water to the home and the family.

 4. Diseases

-If you don’t have clean water access, then you will be more likely to get diseases from the water that you do have.
-Whether you’re drinking the water or using it for bathing, those diseases will get into the body.
+If you don’t have clean water access, you will be more likely to get diseases from the available water.
+Whether drinking it or using it for bathing, there are so many ways of contracting water-borne diseases.

 5. Sanitation Issues

-Since we need water for several tasks of our daily life, without having access to clean water for drinking, cooking, washing or bathing, it usually results in unhygienic conditions for people.
+We need water for several quotidian tasks.
+Hence, lack of access to clean water for drinking, cooking, washing, or bathing can result in unhygienic conditions for people.

-When people are not given access to proper sanitation, diseases (which we talked about above) become much more of an issue than it would have been otherwise.
+When people are not given access to proper sanitation, diseases become much more of an issue than they’d have been otherwise.
 It also causes mental health issues, including depression and anxiety.

 6. Poverty

-All in all, people who are dealing with water scarcity are often stuck in poverty as well.
-These people are not able to get the resources that they need to be able to thrive and instead are just barely surviving through these difficult times.
+All in all, people dealing with water scarcity are often stuck in poverty as well.
+These people are not able to get the resources they need to thrive and instead are barely surviving through these difficult times.

 7. Migration

 Water scarcity may also lead to migration waves.
-When large areas of land may no longer be suitable for living or farming because of water scarcity, millions of people may lose their livelihood.
-These people may be forced to migrate to other places to survive.
+When large areas of land are no longer suitable for living or farming because of water scarcity, millions of people may lose their livelihood.
+To avoid that, these people may be forced to migrate to other places to survive.

 8. Destruction of Habitats